robstave/Meowcards/cards/aws/ai/ai1.md

 <!-- Card End -->

-Below, you’ll find a curated set of practice questions specifically designed to help you grasp the key concepts of responsible AI.
-These questions will challenge your understanding and prepare you to handle this important aspect of the exam with confidence.
+Below, you’ll find the last set of practice questions specifically designed to reinforce your understanding of Domain 4.
+These questions will help solidify your knowledge and ensure you’re fully prepared for this crucial aspect of the exam.

 **Domain 4: Guidelines for Responsible AI**